-In February 2016, the FASB issued ASU 2016-02, "Leases".
-The guidance requires both operating and capital leases to be recognized on the balance sheet.
-The guidance becomes effective for annual reporting periods beginning after December 15, 2018 with early adoption permitted.
-The adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements.
+In February 2016, the FASB issued ASU 2016-02, "Leases", which will require a lessee to recognize assets and liabilities with lease terms of more than 12 months.
+Both capital and operating leases will need to be recognized on the balance sheet.
+The guidance is effective for annual reporting periods beginning after December 15, 2018 and interim periods within fiscal years beginning after December 15, 2019.
+The Company is currently evaluating this statement and its impact on its results of operations or financial position.